cboettig/multiple_uncertainty/CONTRIBUTING.md

 Manuscript
 ----------

-The manuscript files are found in the vignettes directory.
+The manuscript files are found in the vignettes directory as `.Rmd` files.

 Text should be hard-wrapped at less than 80 characters width when